 This program is available to Oceana County residents.
 Household hazardous waste will not be accepted from businesses except for pesticides in which case farmers, greenhouses, nurseries, golf courses or other pesticide users can use this service.

 We accept small appliances such as microwaves, small refrigerators, dehumidifiers, and window air conditioners.
 There is a $20 fee for items containing Freon.
 We do not accept any large appliances including full-size refrigerators, stoves, and freezers.

 Which electronics will be accepted?

-Office and household electronics including TVs, DVD and CD players, VCRs, radios, phones, gaming systems, answering machines, fax machines, etc. Computers and computer accessories are also accepted including desk top and laptops, keyboards, modems, printers, scanners, and speakers.
-Check our website for a complete list!
+Office and household electronics including TVs, DVD and CD players, VCRs, radios, phones, gaming systems, answering machines, fax machines, etc. Computers and computer accessories are also accepted including desktops and laptops, keyboards, modems, printers, scanners, and speakers.

 Is there a limit to how much I can bring?

 Pre registration is required for amounts exceeding 200 pounds.
 Please call the Conservation District at (231) 861-5600.